Traveling with Your Pet: Pet Health Certificates in Sunrise, FL

 When planning to travel with your pet within the United States, there may be animal health requirements specific for that destination and/or airline.
-Factors to consider may include species, meeting time frames for obtaining a health certificate, updating vaccinations, diagnostic testing, or administration of medications/ treatments.
+Factors to consider may include species, meeting time frames for obtaining pet health certificates, updating vaccinations, imaging & diagnostic testing, or administration of medications/ treatments.

 If you are a planning an international vacation with your pet, there are many things to do in advance to ensure that all goes well.
 Below is a list of things you will need to get in order prior to your departure.